justinkelly/justinkelly.github.io/_posts/2021-05-15-how-to-set-the-default-shell-in-linux.md

 ---
 One thing I always forget when logging into a new Linux server is is how to set the default shell.

-THe below command sets the default to bash
+The below command sets the default to bash

 ```chsh -s /bin/bash```